Introduction to Oracle Autonomous Database Licensing

 Highlighting Common Errors, Organizations Make

-- Misunderstanding the Licensing Model: One of the most common mistakes is misunderstanding Oracle’s licensing model.
+1. Misunderstanding the Licensing Model: One of the most common mistakes is misunderstanding Oracle’s licensing model.
 This can lead to unexpected costs and potential compliance issues.
-For instance, organizations might not fully understand the difference between the BYOL and License Included models, leading to incorrect license selection.
+For instance, organizations might not fully understand the difference between the BYOL and license-included models, leading to incorrect license selection.

-- Failing to Monitor Usage Regularly: Oracle’s licensing model is based on usage, specifically the number of OCPUs and the amount of storage used.
-Failing to monitor usage regularly can lead to overutilization or underutilization, both of which can result in unnecessary costs.
+3. Failing to Monitor Usage Regularly: Oracle’s licensing model is based on usage, precisely the number of OCPUs and the amount of storage used.
+Failing to monitor usage regularly can lead to overutilization or underutilization, resulting in unnecessary costs.

 Recap of the Importance of Understanding Oracle Autonomous Database Licensing